lumeland/lume.land/docs/core/components.md

 ### Nested components

-In Vento you can nest components in this way:
+In Vento you can nest components like this:

 ```vento
 {{ comp Container }}